- Take 5, relax and enjoy a read...

 Best chance of Kiwi spotting: The West Coast Wildlife Centre

 This Franz Josef conservation centre excels at breeding Rowi Kiwi, a rare species of New Zealand’s national bird, and the endangered Tuatara.
 Take a walk through this attraction on a rainy-day as their guided tours are run indoors.
-There’s a dark house to view kiwi’s, a small cinema which screens West Coast documentaries and an indoor glacier experience, making this one of the best Franz Josef things to do with kids.
+There’s a dark house to view kiwi’s, a small cinema which screens West Coast documentaries and an indoor glacier experience, making this one of the best Franz Josef things to do with kids and only two minutes walk from our Franz Josef motel

 Pakihi walk (30 minutes return)